9 Perfume Hacks That'll Make You Smell Gorgeous ALL Day

 Here’s a quick debrief on the basics…

-When it comes to fragrance one of the most important things to note (no pun intended), are the layers each perfume is made up of.
-Usually, every fragrance contains three notes, a top note, which is the first fragrance you smell (this disappears after 20 minutes), an intense middle note (known as the heart note), which becomes noticeable after 15 minutes, and a base note (the strongest scent) that lingers for up to four hours.
-Of course, this is all dependant on whether you follow any of the following hacks:
+When it comes to fragrance one of the most important things to note (no pun intended), is the layers each perfume is made up of.
+Usually, every fragrance contains three notes, a top note, which is the first fragrance you smell (this disappears after 20 minutes), an intense middle note (known as the heart note), which becomes noticeable after 15 minutes, and a base note (the strongest scent) that lingers for up to four to eight hours depending on the quality of your fragrance.
+Of course, this is all dependant on whether you follow any of these helpful hacks:

 As we mentioned, perfume lasts a lot longer if you apply it to oily, damp skin.
-So we like to rub some Vaseline onto our pulse points as it helps to lock in the scent.
+So rub some Vaseline onto your pulse points as it helps to lock in the scent.

-Lighter aromatic scents like citrus or jasmine will evaporate faster as they have a smaller molecular structure, whereas scents like wood and musk will linger longer on your skin.
-It’s important to remember this when you’re purchasing a new scent.
+Lighter, aromatic scents like citrus or jasmine will evaporate faster as they have a smaller molecular structure, whereas scents like wood and musk will linger longer on your skin.
+It’s important to remember this when you’re purchasing a new scent or at least know what to expect.

 Posts You'll Love: